nedbat/coveragepy/doc/faq.rst

 **Q: Why do unexecutable lines show up as executed?**

-Usually this is because you've updated your code and run coverage on it again without erasing the old data.
-Coverage records line numbers executed, so the old data may have recorded a line number which has since moved, causing coverage to claim a line has been executed which cannot be.
+Usually this is because you've updated your code and run coverage.py on it again without erasing the old data.
+Coverage.py records line numbers executed, so the old data may have recorded a line number which has since moved, causing coverage.py to claim a line has been executed which cannot be.

 If you are using the ``-x`` command line action, it doesn't erase first by default.
 Switch to the ``coverage run`` command, or use the ``-e`` switch to